wolfgarbe/SymSpell/README.md

 https://github.com/Archivus/SymSpell

 ---

+#### Changes in v4.1
+1. symspell.csproj Generates a SymSpell NuGet package (which can be added to your project)
+2. symspelldemo.csproj Shows how SymSpell can be used in your project (by using symspell.cs directly or by adding the SymSpell NuGet package)

 #### Changes in v4.0
 1. Fix: previously not always all suggestions within edit distance (verbose=1) or the best suggestion (verbose=0) were returned : e.g. "elove" did not return "love"